orglace/denver-airport/README.md

 ```

 ### Solution
 This is a Spring Boot command line runner application.
-In the next secctions I'll gonna explain how to test it in an easy way.
+In the next secctions I'll gonna explain how to run it in an easy way.

 Requirement to run the microservice:
 * Java 8